 - Submitted or In Review: the license cannot be edited until it is approved or rejected, a new version will then need to be created to edit.
 Any project member from the Data Licensee organization can create a new version.

 - Approved or rejected: to edit the license, create a new version of the license to edit and re-submit for approval.

 - What happens if a Data License is rejected?
 If a license is rejected, a reason must be provided by the user.
 The Data Licensee will receive an email notification with the reason for reject.
 A new version of the license can be created for editing and approval.

 - What happens when a Data License is approved by all organizations?
 Data Republic Platform Admin will approve the license.
 The user who submitted the license will receive an email notification that their license has been approved.
 The approval status will be reflected in the license.

 - Can a license be modified after it is submitted for approval?
 A license cannot be edited in 'for review' or 'pending platform approval' status.
 An approver must reject the license before the license can be edited as a new version, and re-submitted for approval.

 - Can I download a copy of the license?
 To download your data license as a pdf, click on the 'Export as PDF' button.

 Access approved datasets

-Alternatively, if your data license permits for a data file to be downloaded from your project, Data Republic will provide authorized recipients with a link to download the data file from the project once the license has been approved participating organizations.
+- Alternatively, if your Data License permits for a data file to be downloaded from your project, Data Republic will provide authorized recipients with a link to download the data file from the project once the Data License has been approved participating organizations.